Aditya Natraj – Founder & Director

 Aditya is the founder and director of Kaivalya Education Foundation (KEF) - an institution specialized in leadership development programmes for nation building.
 The Principal Leadership Development Programme helps principals turn-around failing schools and improve student outcomes.
 The 3 year part-time programme currently works with 1300 principals of government schools in Gujarat, Rajasthan and Maharashtra.
 The Gandhi Fellowship is a 2 year full-time programme to train young people in leading social change.
 Over 500 fellows have participated in the programme from India’s best colleges and gone on to nation building roles.
 Previously Aditya was Director of Pratham in Gujarat for 5 years, Vice-President of Business Development at ProXchange for 2 years and a Consultant at KPMG for 5 years.
 Aditya is a qualified Chartered Accountant, a Masters in Economics and has an MBA from INSEAD.
 Aditya is an Ashoka Fellow and an Echoing Green Fellow.
-He is a Fellow of the Famous V of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+He is a Fellow of the Class 5 of the Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: District Leadership Development Programme (DLDP)

 Aditya’s District Leadership Development Programme aims to develop tools in order to train the district administrators in all Indian districts.
 Aditya plans to enable them to function as multipliers and transform the schools within their district.
 His goal is to complete this project within 3 years and a budget of $1 million.